(2026) CHASE SAPPHIRE PREFERRED® CREDIT CARD -75K sign up points!

 Chase has some of my favorite travel transfer partners like Hyatt, United and Air Canada.
 With award flights to Europe starting at just 18k points each way in economy and 40k for business class, the options are endless.

-• Book two round trip flights to Europe on Air France or Virgin.
+• Book two round trip flights to Europe on Air Canada, Avianca, Air France or Virgin.
 If you and your partner each earn the sign-up bonus, that’s enough for FOUR roundtrip flights

 • Book two round trip domestic flights on Southwest, Virgin (for Delta flights, United via Air Canada as well)